Deadline 6 February 2020 at 2pm

 HOW TO APPLY

-Everyone is invited to apply for this part of UKS’ 2020 program; the call is not restricted to Norwegian citizens nor UKS members.
+Everyone, regardless of gender, sexuality, class, ethnicity, or age is invited to apply for this part of UKS’ 2021 program.
+Please note that the open call focuses on emerging and experimental artistic practices, as formulated under “The UKS program and jury process.”
+The call is not restricted to Norwegian citizens nor UKS members.

 The application must include: